-- A.2.7 NCC is responsible for adherence of all project activities to the relevant permits and consents obtained for the project, and the discharge of planning conditions, including the implementation of mitigation measures set out in the Environmental Statement.
-The main mechanism to achieve this is through the implementation, by the contractors, of the detailed measures included in the CEMP. - A.2.8 The Project Manager for the construction of the NDR has overall responsibility for implementation of the CEMP. - A.2.9 The NDR Environment Manager will support the scheme Project Manager and is responsible for: - Overall implementation of the CEMP; - Liaising with relevant regulatory authorities and stakeholders on behalf of NCC; - Ensuring all relevant consent conditions are satisfactorily discharged; - Coordination with the various contractors, including providing advice on their environmental responsibilities; and - Undertaking regular environmental inspections and audits to monitor and evaluate the compliance of the contractors and any subcontractors with the provisions of the CEMP. - A.2.10 The NCC Environment Manager will also be responsible for 'signing off' or recording actions in the individual CEMPs and the contractor's plans and reporting back to regulators bodies as appropriate. - A.2.11 NCC may appoint Environmental Consultants to assist the Environment Manager in their duties.
+NCC is responsible for adherence of all project activities to the relevant permits and consents obtained for the project, and the discharge of planning conditions, including the implementation of mitigation measures set out in the Environmental Statement.
+The main mechanism to achieve this is through the implementation, by the contractors, of the detailed measures included in the CEMP.

+The Project Manager has overall responsibility for implementation of the CEMP.

+The NDR Environment Manager will support the Project Manager and is responsible for:

+- Overall implementation of the CEMP; - Liaising with relevant regulatory authorities and stakeholders on behalf of NCC; - Ensuring all relevant consent conditions are satisfactorily discharged; - Coordination with the various contractors, including providing advice on their environmental responsibilities; and - Undertaking regular environmental inspections and audits to monitor and evaluate the compliance of the contractors and any subcontractors with the provisions of the CEMP.

+The NCC Environment Manager will also be responsible for 'signing off' or recording actions in the individual contractor's environment management plans and reporting back to regulators bodies as appropriate.

+NCC may appoint Environmental Consultants to assist the Environment Manager in their duties.